(Photo by Kim Smith-Miller)

-The coming together of Joy Pearson and Rebecca Marie Miller as Portland’s newest folk outfit, Lenore, is serendipitous, to say the least.
+The coming together of Joy Pearson and Rebecca Marie Miller as Portland’s newest folk outfit, Lenore., is serendipitous, to say the least.

-After several years of lending their abilities to other projects, including Saddle Creek’s The Mynabirds, and Portland’s own The High Water Jazz Band,
+After years of lending their abilities to other projects, including Saddle Creek’s The Mynabirds, and Portland’s own High Water Jazz Band,

-Now, just under two years since that fateful night, and Lenore can boast having performed at legendary Pacific Northwest venues including Mississippi Studios, Aladdin Theater, and Doug Fir Lounge in Portland, as well as the Sunset Tavern, Triple Door, and Tractor Tavern in Seattle.
+Now, just two years since that fateful evening, and Lenore. can boast having performed at legendary Pacific Northwest venues including Mississippi Studios, Aladdin Theater, and Doug Fir Lounge in Portland, as well as the Sunset Tavern, Triple Door, and Tractor Tavern in Seattle.
 They've opened for the likes of Eric Bachmann, Laura Gibson, Esme Patterson, and ex-collaborators, The Mynabirds,

 Edward Cameron (classical guitar) and Jessie Dettwiler (cello), who have contributed significantly to the evolution of